2022 Region 11 Superintendent of the Year

 Candidates for the award must be nominated by their school boards and must demonstrate strong leadership skills, dedication to improving the quality of education in their districts, commitment to public support and involvement in education, and ability to build good employee relations among teachers and staff members.
 The award application highlights the following performance areas:

 - Leadership, Management, and School Climate

 - School Board-Superintendent Relations

 In addition to addressing the specified performance areas in the application, school boards were asked to answer the question, “Why should your chief administrator be selected as Superintendent of the Year?”

-As the Region 11 winner, Bohn will move on to the state level of the competition.
-The state selection committee will interview all regional winners on August 27-28 and choose five finalists.
-The finalists will then be called to participate in a second interview by the state selection committee in September, and the state winner will be announced at the Texas Association of School Administrators/Texas Association of School Boards (TASA/TASB) joint annual convention scheduled for September 24-26, 2021.
+As the Region 11 winner, Williams will move on to the state level of the competition.
+The state selection committee will interview all regional winners on August 26-27 and choose five finalists.
+The finalists will then be called to participate in a second interview by the state selection committee in September, and the state winner will be announced at the Texas Association of School Administrators/Texas Association of School Boards (TASA/TASB) joint annual convention on September 24, 2022.

 For more information, contact:

 817-740-3690 or 817-235-4809 (cell)